-Data were collected from 534 Palestinian adults attending MBSG's led by CMBM trained health care professionals.
-Participants were recruited through the United Nations Relief and Works Agency (UNRWA), and local non-government organizations (NGOs) including the Red Crescent, the Gaza Community Mental Health Programme, and Islamic Relief.
+Data were collected from 534 Palestinian adults attending MBSGs led by CMBM trained health care professionals.
+Participants were recruited through the United Nations Relief and Works Agency (UNRWA), and local nongovernment organizations (NGOs) including the Red Crescent, the Gaza Community Mental Health Programme, and Islamic Relief.
 The aim was to make the MBSG program as widely available as possible to the many troubled as well as severely traumatized adults.
 These organizations were notified about the program by the CMBM staff in Gaza.
 If the people whom they served were interested in participating, they contacted the program's clinical director.

-In order to determine the effects of the MBSG program in reducing symptoms of PTSD, data were analyzed from participants meeting the Diagnostic and Statistical Manual of Mental Disorders, 4th ed.; DSM-IV (American Psychiatric Association, 1994) criteria for PTSD according to baseline symptom scores on the Harvard Trauma Questionnaire (HTQ) (Mollica et al., 1992).
-The DSM-IV (American Psychiatric Association, 1994) PTSD criteria were current at the time of the study.
-Ninety-two of 503 participants with matching baseline-post data (18.2 %) met the PTSD criteria.
-The data analysis focuses on these 92 because it was most important to understand whether the MBSG program could be of significant benefit to those who are most traumatized.
-Of the participants meeting the PTSD criteria, 91/92 (98.9%) and 88/91 (96.7%) also met the Hopkins Symptom Checklist -25 (HSCL-25) (Mollica, Wyshak, de Marneffe, Khuon, & Lavelle, 1987) criteria for depression and anxiety, respectively.
-The depression and anxiety criteria are based on a cut-off score of $\geq$ 1.75 both for depression and for anxiety (Mollica, McDonald, Massagli, & Silove, 2004).
+In order to determine the effects of the MBSG program in reducing symptoms of PTSD, data were analyzed from participants meeting the Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV; American Psychiatric Association, 1994) criteria for PTSD according to baseline symptom scores on the Harvard Trauma Questionnaire (HTQ; Mollica et al., 1992).
+The DSM-IV PTSD criteria were current at the time of the study.
+Ninety-two of 503 participants with matching baseline-post data (18.2%) met the PTSD criteria.
+The data analysis focused on these 92 because it was most important to understand whether the MBSG program could be of significant benefit to those who are most traumatized.
+Of the participants meeting the PTSD criteria, 91/92 (98.9%) and 88/91 (96.7%) also met the Hopkins Symptom Checklist-25 (HSCL-25; Mollica, Wyshak, de Marneffe, Khuon, & Lavelle, 1987) criteria for depression and anxiety, respectively.
+The depression and anxiety criteria are based on a cut-off score of 1.75 for both depression and for anxiety (Mollica, McDonald, Massagli, & Silove, 2004).
 Thirty-one of the 503 participants did not fill out post questionnaires.
 Of these 31, only three met the criteria for PTSD.
-Only those with matching baseline and post questionnaires were included in the reported per-protocol analysis.
+Only those with matching baseline and post questionnaires were included in the reported perprotocol analysis.
 An additional intent-to-treat analysis that included the three additional participants was also performed on the outcome measures.

 The age range of these 92 participants was 18-49 years, with a mean age of 29.9 years.
 Forty-two percent were male and 58% were female.
-Fifty percent of participants were married; 42.4% were single; 4.3% were separated or divorced; and 3.3 % were widowed.
-The highest levels of education completed by participants were as follows: 5.4% preparatory school (Grades 7-9); 45.6% secondary school (Grades 10-12); 48.9% post-secondary school (including university).
+Fifty percent of participants were married; 42.4% were single; 4.3% were separated or divorced; and 3.3% were widowed.
+The highest levels of education completed by participants were as follows: 5.4% preparatory school (Grades 7-9); 45.6% secondary school (Grades 10-12); 48.9% postsecondary school (including university).
 Because of the extremely poor economic conditions in Gaza only 30.4% were employed.